MandeepSinghthakur/AlienInvasion/README.md

 # Alien Invasion

-# You are being attacked by alien ships and your are fighter to save your planet.
+# Planet is being attacked by alien ships and you'r fighter with 3 bullet ships to save your planet.
 Lets burn those aliens